marcoviero/simstack/README.md

 ## License, Credits etc

 This is work in progress!
-If you use any of the code or ideas here in your research, please cite us as (Viero et al. 2013).
+If you use any of the code or ideas here in your research, please cite us as Viero et al. (2013b).

 All content Copyright 2015 the authors.
 The code is available for use under the MIT license.